muehlenb/BlendPCR/Readme.md

 Please note that *SpatialHoleFiller* and *ErosionFilter* have also been implemented as an initial GLSL pass in the `BlendPCR` renderer, which is enabled by default.
 This allows us to achieve similar visual quality even without CUDA.

-**Note on visual quality**: Without CUDA, the SplatRenderer and Simple Mesh Renderer may display lower visual quality than shown in our paper, though the BlendPCR renderer will maintain the same quality.
+**Note on visual quality**: Without CUDA, the SplatRenderer and Simple Mesh Renderer may display lower visual quality than shown in our paper, though the BlendPCR renderer will maintain almost the same quality.
+Nevertheless, there are further possibilities for improving quality, for example by improving the reimplemented erosion and hole filling filters (try to activate and deactive the reimpl. filters).

 ## Results